After the royal pomp, Trump's state visit turns to politics and a meeting with Starmer

 There are also potentially difficult conversations to be had over Ukraine and the Middle East.

 Starmer has played a major part in European efforts to shore up U.S. support for Ukraine.
 Trump has expressed frustration with Russian President Vladimir Putin but has not made good on threats to impose new sanctions on Russia for shunning peace negotiations.
-He has repeatedly pushed off a decision, suggesting more than once that action will come in a few weeks.
 As he left Washington for the U.K. on Tuesday, Trump appeared to put the onus on Ukrainian President Volodymyr Zelenskyy, saying, “He's going to have to make a deal.”

 Last week’s Russian drone incursion into NATO member Poland drew strong condemnation from European NATO allies, and pledges of more planes and troops for the bloc’s eastern flank.
 Trump played down the incident’s severity, musing that it “ could have been a mistake. ”

+The king gave Trump a gentle nudge in his state banquet speech on the strength of the trans-Atlantic relationship.
+Charles noted that “as tyranny once again threatens Europe, we and our allies stand together in support of Ukraine, to deter aggression and secure peace.”

-Starmer also departs from Trump over Israel’s war in Gaza, and has said the U.K. will formally recognize a Palestinian state at the United Nations later this month.
+Starmer also departs from Trump on Israel’s war in Gaza, and has said the U.K. will formally recognize a Palestinian state at the United Nations later this month.

 Trump has threatened to penalize Canada during trade negotiations for making a similar move.